TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 > his hand.
 On the mantelpiece is an empty decorative bell jar.

 The gold leaf in the portrait looks similar to the [golden oak amulet].
-A character who succeeds on a DC 13 Investigation check will notice that number of engraved veins is the same on both.
+A character who succeeds on a DC 13 Intelligence (Investigation) check will notice that number of engraved veins is the same on both.

 #### 5. Drawing room